 Aurora 64B/66B is a scalable, lightweight, high data rate, link-layer protocol for high-speed serial communication.
 The protocol is open and can be implemented using Xilinx FPGA technology.

-The ISE® Design Suite and VivadoTM Design Suite produce source code for Aurora 64B/66B cores.
+The Vivado® Design Suite produces source code for Aurora 64B/66B cores.
 The cores can be simplex or full-duplex, and feature one of two simple user interfaces and optional flow control.

 Features